Ilmar Reepalu: Chairman of the municipal board

-Reepalu has been credited with helping to revive Malmö architecturally from its roots as a fading industrial city.
+Reepalu has been credited with helping to revive Malmö architecturally.
 Architectural projects that he helped to bring into existence during his mayoralty include the Øresund Bridge (completed in 2000), the Turning Torso building (completed in 2005) and the City Tunnel (completed in 2010).

-During Reepalu's mayoralty, Malmö intensified its reputation as a haven for the smuggling of drugs and illegal weapons, and for criminal activity, a trend that had begun in the 1970s and '80s.
+During Reepalu's mayoralty, Malmö intensified its reputation as a haven for the smuggling of drugs and illegal weapons, and for other criminal activity, a trend that had begun in the 1970s and '80s.
 In 2011 and 2012, Malmö experienced eight execution-style killings, all of which remain unsolved, along with a bombing of its police headquarters, which led local newspapers to dub the city "Sweden's Chicago".

-In February 2013, Reepalu announced that he would step down as mayor 1 July 2013 in order to give his successor time to establish themself before the next election.
+In February 2013, Reepalu announced that he would step down as mayor on 1 July in order to give his successor time to establish themself before the next election.
 Katrin Stjernfeldt Jammeh succeeded him on the position on 1 July 2013 as the first woman to hold that office.